-The user's smartphone should be able to tap within 10mm of the antenna on the PCB.
 The antenna position should be clearly marked and easily accessed, so that users can position their smartphone appropriately.
 Be aware that antennas are positioned differently in different makes of smartphone.
-Apple iphones often have antennas near the top and Android phones are more likely to have an antenna in the middle.

-CAUTION: Mounting a VTAP board on metal can reduce performance of the VTAP100, because metal can distort the NFC field.
+Apple iPhones often have antennas near the top and Android phones are more likely to have an antenna in the middle.
+CAUTION: Mounting a VTAP board near metal can reduce performance of the VTAP100, because metal can distort the NFC field.
 Never allow a metal surface between the VTAP100 and the user's phone or card.
-If you have to mount the VTAP100 on metal, you should ensure the separation is:
+If you have to mount the VTAP100 near metal, you should ensure the separation is:

-- at least 6mm and insert a ferrite sheet between the VTAP100 and the metal surface, or - at least 25mm separation between the VTAP PCB and the metal, which will be achieved if the VTAP100 is inserted in a compact case before mounting.
+- at least 6mm and insert a ferrite sheet between the VTAP100 and any metal surface behind the reader, or - at least 25mm separation between the VTAP PCB and any metal, which will be achieved if the VTAP100 is inserted in a compact case before mounting.